A vivid collection of fresh, ripe red tomatoes perfect for nutritious meals.

-How To Save Tomato Seeds?
+How To Save Tomato Seeds: Step-By-Step

-Removing seeds from tomatoes is as simple as cutting the tomato into quarters and scooping out all the seeds including the “gel” like substance that surrounds the seeds.
 Make sure that if you’re saving seeds from more than one tomato variety that you have different containers for each one so you can keep track.
 All tomato seeds look the same.

 Tomato seeds are covered in a gelatin like substance around each individual seed.
 In order to save seeds for planting next year the seeds need to be cleaned so they can be dried completely.
 If the seeds aren’t sufficiently dry when they are stored they can rot and won’t be viable.